Pass-Through Entity Tax Information

 Pass-through entity tax optional starting January 1, 2024

 Legislation makes the pass-through entity tax optional.
+The election is made annually and is irrevocable.
 Starting with taxable years commencing on and after January 1, 2024, any entity that elects to pay such tax must give the Commissioner of Revenue Services written notice for each tax year it makes the election and must do so no later than the due date (or extended due date) for filing the return.
+Checking off the box on a timely filed Form CT‑1065/CT‑1120SI, Connecticut Composite Income Tax Return, electing to file a Pass‑Through Entity Tax return will constitute written notice.
 The legislation also makes the following changes to the pass-through entity tax:

-• Requires that the pass-through entity file an income tax return and pay the tax on behalf of any nonresident member for whom the business is the only source of Connecticut income.
+- Requires that the pass-through entity file an income tax return and pay the tax on behalf of nonresident members.

 The legislation is effective January 1, 2024, and applicable to taxable years starting on and after that date.